 - 2 tablespoons sunflower oil or other neutral oil

-- 4 green onions or wild onions (ramps), white parts and green parts chopped separately
+- 4 green onions, white parts and green parts separated

 - 3/4 cup shelled, roasted sunflower seeds